Moemen12/ext-sync/README.md

 The tool will:

 - ✅ Check which extensions you already have
-- ⚡ Only install missing ones (saves time!)
+- ⚡ Only install missing ones
+- 🔄 **Merge** with existing config if you run it again (e.g., add Laravel to your React setup)
 - 💾 Save your setup to `ext-sync.json`

 ### 2. Sync extensions